amritanjali123/NM373_Future_Predicators/README.md

 Research paper <a href="https://arxiv.org/pdf/1412.6604.pdf">click me</a>

+LK Algorithm flow vector ploat on images  <a href="https://youtu.be/jMYIyAPrQBY">Video</a>

+HS Algorithm flow vector ploat on images  <a href="https://youtu.be/jMYIyAPrQBY">Video</a>

 ### User will be able to see results on the website created.
 The webpage will show image sequence along with the predicted image.
 Web page will be updated when ever w'll run the program with some input sequence of cloud flow.